Your Body’s Response to Stress & How to Manage It

 Filters

-In this post, we’ll discuss what happens to your body when you get stressed, common triggers, the long-term effects of chronic stress, and things you can do to reduce the stress in your life.
+In this post, we’ll discuss what happens to your body when you get stressed, common triggers, long-term effects of chronic stress, and things you can do to reduce it in your life.
 We’ll also note where to get medical assistance if your stress levels become too overwhelming.

 Common Triggers of Stress